LabCellar/FireboxLCDprocMod/README.md

  * Stop LCDproc service if running
  * Make a backup of the current SDEC driver :

  ```bash
  mv /usr/local/lib/lcdproc/sdeclcd.so /usr/local/lib/lcdproc/sdeclcd.so.bak
  ```

  * Download the patched sdec driver ([our builds are available here](https://github.com/LabCellar/FireboxLCDprocMod/releases)) and copy it to `/usr/local/lib/lcdproc/`
+ * Set correct permissions for the new driver : `chmod +x /usr/local/lib/lcdproc/sdeclcd.so`
  * Start LCDproc service
  * Enjoy !